Preterm Development

 Environmental Influences on Neurodevelopmental Outcome in Infants Born Very Preterm (ECHO-NOVI)

-The Environmental influences on Child Health Outcomes (ECHO) program is part of a National Institutes of Health (NIH)'s seven-year initiative to support multiple, synergistic, longitudinal studies using existing study populations, called cohorts, to investigate environmental exposures — including physical, chemical, biological, social, behavioral, natural and built environments — on child health and development.
-ECHO plans to enroll over 50,000 children from across the United States in an attempt to collect a broad amount of data that helps determine the trajectory of health development, prediction of disease development and new tools and approaches for both environmental and pediatric monitoring.
+The Environmental influences on Child Health Outcomes (ECHO) program is part of a National Institutes of Health (NIH)'s seven-year initiative to support multiple, synergistic, longitudinal studies using existing study populations, called cohorts, to investigate environmental exposures — including physical, chemical, biological, social, behavioral, natural and built environments — and their association with child health and development.
+Our NOVI cohort was selected for inclusion in the ECHO initiative.
+In ECHO-NOVI, we plan to follow our cohort of children born very preterm through age seven to further determine potential mechanisms that lead to developmental and child health outcomes.